PadmarajBhat/Cloud/IoT in the Google Cloud.md

 # Streaming IoT Kafka to Google Cloud Pub/Sub
 * the lab focusses on the interconnect between kafka and pubbsub.
 Kafka is a popular streaming platform and integrating with it would enables access the external iot devices telemetry data
+* lab first checks 2 way data transfer between pubsub and kafka and later fixes cloud iot devices to send telemetry data to kafka.
+This is to illustrate cloud driving the iot devices and host would be interested in only telemetry data.